 These two lovely parks are an excellent first place to come on safari in northern Tanzania.
 They are both on route to Ngorongoro and the Serengeti.
 Tarangire is filled with large elephant herds, along with unusual animals that are hard to see elsewhere.
 In Lake Manyara the highlights include massive baboon troops and tree-climbing lions.
 As with everywhere else in Tanzania, both parks have too many animals to list here.
 We’d recommend 24 hours in one, or 48 hours so you can visit both.
 That allows for an afternoon and morning game drive, so you’ll get a good feel for the atmosphere.

 Majestic Kilimanjaro is the world’s highest freestanding mountain.
 It rises 5895 metres above the East African plains, with its volcanic peak covered in snow all year around.
 Climbing Kilimanjaro is the challenge of a lifetime, one made famous by various celebrities who climbed it for Comic Relief.
 It’s not easy.
 Kilimanjaro is a tough mountain and not everyone makes the summit.
 We can advise you on the different routes, including those that have the highest success rates.
 Five and six-day routes have poor altitude acclimatisation and less than half make it.
 For seven and eight-day routes the success rate climbs to over 90%.

 This idolised island is located in Tanzania.
-It’s beach paradise and you can find out more on our detailed Zanzibar page.
+It is a beach paradise and you can find out more on our detailed Zanzibar page.
 Traveling between safari destinations and Zanzibar is relatively straightforward and we can advise you on different options.